-Economic capital (as a risk based capital measure) is embedded in the Company's Risk Management Framework and is used as an input to a range of business and strategic decisions.
+Economic capital (as a risk based capital measure) is embedded in the Company's Risk Management Framework and is used as a key input to a wide range of business and strategic decisions.
 The framework, supported by risk policies and business standards, sets out the areas where economic capital management information must be used as part of decision making and risk management processes.
 This ensures that requirements to use economic capital are embedded within the relevant processes including, but not limited to, strategy and planning.
-Economic capital is calculated using the SF calculation, the appropriateness of which is reviewed annually and reported to the Board.
+Economic capital is calculated using the IM.